Universal Service Fund: Telecommunications Act of 1996

 The Universal Service Fund was first codified in the Telecommunications Act of 1996, the first major rewrite of the Communications Act of 1934.
 The act addresses new challenges and opportunities of the digital information age, with the goal of promoting an economic environment conducive for the growth of new information technology.
 It also further developed the meaning and implementation of universal service.
 The act calls for the creation of a joint federal-state board to make recommendations to the FCC on defining federal universal services and set time tables.
 The act also set out immediate priorities of universal service.
 These include quality and reasonably priced services, access to advanced telecommunication services, access for rural, low-income and high-cost regions, equitable and nondiscriminatory service, specific and predictable price structure, access of advanced telecommunication services for schools and health care and libraries (Sec.
 254(b)(1)-(7)).
 The act provided ability in the constantly changing telecommunication environment to periodically revisit and adjust universal service, while setting core principles (Sec.
 254(c)).
 The 1996 act also "mandated the creation of the universal service fund (USF) into which all telecommunications providers are required to contribute a percentage of their interstate and international end-user telecommunications revenues".

+Increased competition and universal service were legislatively addressed and codified with the Telecommunications Act of 1996.
 The major goals of Universal Service as mandated by the 1996 Act are as follows:

 The 1996 Act states that all providers of telecommunications services should contribute to federal universal service in an equitable and nondiscriminatory manner; there should be specific, predictable, and sufficient Federal and State mechanisms to preserve and advance universal service; all schools, classrooms, health care providers, and libraries should, generally, have access to advanced telecommunications services; and finally, that the Federal-State Joint Board and the FCC should determine those other principles that, consistent with the 1996 Act, are necessary to protect the public interest.

+In the past, only long-distance companies made contributions to support the federal Universal Service Fund.
+The Telecommunications Act of 1996 expanded the types of companies contributing to the Universal Service Fund.

+Expansion to Voice Over IP services

+Since the USF fees were originally designed to cover "telecommunications services", voice over IP services which run over the internet were initially not subject to USF fees.
+Critics argued this avoidance of USF fees helped make the fund unsustainable.
+In June 2006, the FCC voted to require providers of VoIP services to contribute to the Universal Service Fund the same way traditional telephone services had been contributing.

+After the 2018 USF changes, VoIP service providers are now required to provide funds for the USF.
+However, they are exempt from the cost of using the Internet for information transport whereas DSL internet providers and modern cable services must burden the cost.
+This expands cost distortion to long-distance telephone providers and it raises the cost of telecommunications service for more consumers.